ku1ik/bitpocket/README.md

     .bitpocket/filter

-Be aware that all the quirks from rsync exclusion/inclusion rules carry over into bitbocket.
+Be aware that all the quirks from rsync exclusion/inclusion rules carry over into bitpocket.
 If you decide that you need such advanced configuration, make sure that you understand those rules very well, and consider double checking them before syncing by running `bitpocket list`.